Evolutionary Augmentation Policy Optimization for Self-supervised Learning: Experiments

 Furthermore, the details of optimal performance obtained by each of the four algorithms are compared in Tables \ref{table:all_seeds_res_c1032}, \ref{table:all_seeds_res_c10256}, \ref{table:all_seeds_res_sv32} and \ref{table:all_seeds_res_sv256}.
 The results indicate that mostly higher accuracies are achieved when using larger batch size in both datasets.
 In addition, the solutions found by both SO and MO, outperform those obtained by supervised and self supervised learning.
 In all cases, including both datasets, both batch sizes and for the four SSL algorithms, the SO algorithm finds better solutions than MO.
 This is due to the fact that single optimization procedure is focused on solutions from a specific SSL method and has a more limited search space.
 More interestingly, in all cases, when we deploy the best configurations found by augmentation operators from SO and train for 50 in pretext and 100 in downstream tasks, we outperform all the results when compared to the supervised training.
-These results are denoted by SSL (optimized) in the Tables.
+These results are denoted by SSL(optimized) in the Tables.
+In order to ensure that our proposed strategy is consistently achieving better results than the baselines, statistical t-tests were run with acceptance values of 0.95 and 0.99 for comparison of our single optimization strategy with self-supervised baselines presented in Table \ref{table:ttest_ssl}.
+As evident from the results, it can be observed that the out-performance of the self-supervised baselines is statistically significant in all cases, confirming that our proposed augmentation policy optimization strategy can lead to statistically significant improvement in the accuracy of classification results with SSL algorithms.
 As mentioned before, in all the experiments, we used 10 epochs for both the pretext and downstream tasks.
 However, in order to better understand how well the proposed evolved augmentation pipelines behave for larger number of epochs in our experiment setting, we conduct another experiment in which we measure the effect of number of epochs on the results.
 For this experiment, the best augmentation pipeline for each SSL algorithm is used in their respective pretext tasks and are trained for 50, 100, and 1000 epochs.
 The obtained pretrained models were then fine tuned in the downstream task for 50 epochs.
 With this experiment, we compare the models being trained for 10 epochs in both the pretext and downstream phases with models that are trained for 50, 100, and 1000 epochs in the pretext task and 50 epochs in the downstream task.
 As illustrated in Figure \ref{fig:train-models-longer-bar}, we see that there is an increasing boost in performance in downstream task when using 50 and 100 epochs in the pretext task, but this improvement degrades when using 1000 epochs.
 This finding indicates that training the pretext task for too long results in overfitting and a decay in classification accuracy.
 Furthermore, we summarize the best found policies in Table \ref{table:best_found_augs} and visualize the effect of these policies by a few examples in Figures \ref{fig:best_found_augs_c10} and \ref{fig:best_found_augs_svhn} for CIFAR-10 and SVHN datsets respectively.
 Details about number of seeds for each experiment is listed in Table \ref{tab:num-seeds-total}.